jsplumb/jsplumb/README.md

 <strong>This is version 5.x alpha.
 It is a rewrite of the original jsPlumb in Typescript, and is currently a work in progress.
 Use this version in production at your own risk.</strong>

-### Packages
+## Packages

 One major change between 5.x and 2.x is that jsPlumb is now broken up into a number of smaller packages.
 This repository contains the code for all of these packages, but they are published on npm separately:

 - `@jsplumb/util` This is the equivalent to what was always the `jsPlumbUtil` member on the window (and in fact, if you use the umd build, still is).
 This package has no external dependencies.

+- `@jsplumb/common` Contains type definitions of Endpoints, Anchors and Connector, as well as as the base definition of a connector segment.
+Has a dependency on `@jsplumb/util`.

+- `@jsplumb/geom` Contains various geometry functions.
+Depends on `@jsplumb/util`.

 - `@jsplumb/core` Core functionality for jsPlumb - manages connections/endpoints and their drawing, but has no knowledge of the DOM.
+Depends on `@jsplumb/common` (which depends on `@jsplumb/util`) and `@jsplumb/geom`.

+- `@jsplumb/bezier` Contains the core functions for working with Bezier curves.
+Depends on `@jsplumb/util` and `@jsplumb/common`.

+- `@jsplumb/connector-bezier` Provides the Bezier and StateMachine connectors.
+Depends on `@jsplumb-bezier` and `@jsplumb/core`.

-Depends on `@jsplumb/util`.
+- `@jsplumb/connector-flowchart` Provides the Flowchart connectors.
+Depends on `@jsplumb/core`.

 - `@jsplumb/browser-ui` This package is the equivalent of `jsPlumb` in 2.x - it provides a concrete instance of jsPlumb that renders connections as SVG elements in the DOM.
 Depends on `@jsplumb/core`.
+Note that from 5.x onwards the default connector is now the `Straight` connector, so you will need to import other connectors if you want them - see below.

+### Which packages do you need?

+- To get a basic instance of jsPlumb running, you need only import `@jsplumb/browser-ui`.
+It will use the `Straight` connector by default.

+- To use the `Bezier` or `StateMachine` connectors you will also need to import `@jsplumb/connector-bezier`

+- To use the `Flowchart` connector you will also need to import `@jsplumb/connector-flowchart`

+### What if I'm not using a package manager?

+If you're not using a package manager at all then to get a basic instance of jsPlumb running you will need to import a bunch of javascript files yourself.
+Their paths, relative to the project root, are:

+- `dist/util/js/jsplumb.util.umd.js`
+- `dist/common/js/jsplumb.common.umd.js`
+- `dist/geom/js/jsplumb.geom.umd.js`
+- `dist/core/js/jsplumb.core.umd.js`
+- `dist/browser-ui/js/jsplumb.browser-ui.umd.js`

+If you also want the `Bezier` or `StateMachine` connector:

+- `dist/bezier/js/jsplumb.bezier.umd.js`
+- `dist/connector-bezier/js/jsplumb.connector-bezier.umd.js`

+And/or if you want the `Flowchart` connector you will also need:

+- `dist/connector-flowchart/js/jsplumb.connector-flowchart.umd.js`

 ---

-It would be very helpful if existing users of jsPlumb could test this alpha version.
-There are a number of breaking backwards changes to be mindful of, though:

-### Breaking changes
+## Breaking changes

-#### Methods
+### Methods

 - The `empty` method was removed from `JsPlumbInstance`.